galaxyproject/galaxy-hub/src/admin/config/windows/index.md

 <div class="well well-sm">

 **Note:** *It is again possible to run Galaxy on Windows.
 You'll need the [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) on 64-bit Windows 10.
 With this shell, you can install and run a Galaxy server on the localhost by using all the command on the Linux/Mac OS tutorial.
 Watch this space for more information as we explore this option further.
-Many thanks to Arnaud Belcour from [IRISA](https://irisa.fr/) for pointing this out.*
+Many thanks to [Arnaud Belcour](https://github.com/ArnaudBelcour) for pointing this out.*

 </div>